agstack/OpenAgri-ReportingService/README.md

 depending on the requested report type. \
 If JSON-LD file is passed directlty with corresponding type \
 pdf will be generated with JSON-LD passed file with type template.

+If datasat needs to be retrieved from specific service it must be sent \
+as query param.

 <h2>Pytest</h2>
 Pytest can be run on the same machine the service has been deployed to by moving into the tests dir and running: